-Detectives have carried out a massive analysis of CCTV footage to track the movements of a white Range Rover, which was found burned out 25 minutes after the shooting just over three miles away in Ascott Avenue in Ealing.
+Various leads have been exhaustively followed by the police including a massive analysis of the CCTV footage of the movements of the car, which was found burned out 25 minutes after the shooting just over three miles away in Ascott Avenue in Ealing.

-“If you are unsure or do not want to speak to officers, you can call Crimestoppers, which is completely anonymous.
-They also have a £10,000 reward in place for information that leads to the arrest and conviction of the person or people responsible for Alexander's murder.
+A £10,000 reward remains in place for information that leads to the arrest and conviction of the person or people responsible for Alexander's murder.

 Anyone with information is urged to call police on 101 quoting the reference CAD 224/08JUN.

 Information can also be provided, anonymously, by calling Crimestoppers on 0800 555 111.
 Crimestoppers is an independent charity.
 They cannot trace your name or IP address and information is provided to them in full confidence.

 Value Reading Articles Like This?
 Help Us Produce More